Ulrich split rings: Preliminaries

 \begin{lem} Let $R$ be analytically unramified.
 Then we can write the integral closure $\overline R$ as a finite product $\overline R\cong \prod_{\p \in \Min(R)} \overline{R/\p}$, where each $\overline{R/\p}$ is an indecomposable finitely generated $R$-module. \end{lem}

 \begin{proof} Since $R$ is reduced, so the decomposition follows by \cite[Corollary 2.1.13]{sh}.
-For each $\p\in \Min(R)$, $R/\p$ is analytically unramified by \cite{st3}.
+For each $\p\in \Min(R)$, $R/\p$ is analytically unramified by \cite[Tag 032Y]{st}.
 Hence $\overline{R/\p}$ is module finite over $R/\p$, so $\overline{R/\p}$ is module finite over $R$ as well.
 Now fix a $\p \in \Min(R)$ and let, $S=\overline{R/\p}$.
-Since the algebra $R\to S=\overline{R/\p}$ factors via $R\to R/\p \to \overline{R/\p}$, where the first map is surjective and the second map is a birational embedding.
+Now the algebra $R\to S=\overline{R/\p}$ factors via $R\to R/\p \to \overline{R/\p}$, where the first map is surjective and the second map is a birational embedding.
 Since $S$ is a torsion-free $S$-module, so by Corollary \ref{homalgebra}, $S$ is indecomposable as an $S$-module if and only if $S$ is indecomposable as an $R$-module.
-Now $S$ is an integral domain, hence of course $S$ is indecomposable as an $S$-module.
+Now $S$ is an integral domain, so $S$ is indecomposable as an $S$-module.
 Hence the claim. \end{proof}